Zoonotics and Rabies

 Island County has an abundance of wildlife.
 Raccoons, skunks, foxes, bats, and many more.
 In Washington, bats are the only known mammal to carry rabies.
 While rabid raccoons, skunks, foxes, or coyotes have not been identified recently in Washington, the virus can be transmitted from bats to these mammals.
 To reduce the risk of rabies exposure for your family and yourself, avoid contact with wild animals and use the prevention guidance below.

-How is rabies spread?
+How does rabies spread?

 The rabies virus is found in the saliva and brain tissue of a mammal infected with rabies.
 It is usually spread to people by animal bites.
 Rabies could be spread if the virus comes into contact with mucous membranes (eye, nose, and respiratory tract), open cuts, or wounds.
-Other animal contact, such as petting a mammal infected with rabies or contact with its blood, urine, or feces does not result in infection.
+Other animal contact, such as petting a mammal infected with rabies or contact with its blood, urine, or feces, does not result in infection.
 Person-to-person transmission of rabies has occurred only through tissue transplantation.

 What do I do if an animal bites me?